 - a.
 Enforcement of this Bylaw shall be by the Building Inspector or a duly appointed inspector working for the Building Department. - b.
-If a special permit is granted under this section, substantial performance must commence within six (6) months.
-Should substantial performance fail to commence, the special permit shall be revoked and the land returned to the normally applicable density regulations of this Bylaw unless the applicant has received a written extension from the Board, such extension being of six (6) months duration.
-Time of completion of all phases of construction shall be as determined by the Board and stated as a condition of granting the special permit. - c.
-The Building Inspector shall periodically inspect progress and compliance with this Bylaw and shall take whatever actions may be necessary in the event of noncompliance.
+The Building Inspector shall periodically inspect progress and compliance with this Bylaw and shall take whatever actions may be necessary in the event of non-compliance.
 No required performance bond or other security shall be released, nor shall occupancy permits be granted, until the Conservation Commission, Highway Surveyor, and Board of Health shall have notified the Board that the development conforms in all respects to those requirements for which each is responsible.
 No title to any dwelling unit shall pass nor shall any beneficial rights to Open Land be granted until the requirements of individual Certificates of Occupancy and Certificates of Compliance have been issued.
-Certificate of Occupancy shall only be issued to cover an entire structure and not any single dwelling unit therein. - d.
+Certificate of Occupancy shall only be issued to cover an entire structure and not any single dwelling unit therein. - c.
 Should completion of the development fail to occur within the time stated in the Special Permit, all securities held shall be called and the Town of Sutton or its agent may enter the premises to engage in and complete such works as will, in its opinion, bring the development to a state acceptable to state and local regulations.